 The temperature range of this bag really is impressive though.
 By switching your top insulation, taking off, or adding insulation it can take you comfortably through a much larger range than most sleeping bags can.
 On one hand I see this as a very small niche climbers market, and then the other side of me says it could be a very useful bag for someone trekking through various climates.

-I’ve been able to test the bag in varying conditions and with different upper insulation levels, from a heavy weight wool sweater to an michelin man style Mountain Equipment Co-Op puffy.
-All worked equally well, but make sure than your insulation is longer cut, having the overlap ensures that no exposed skin wiggles free.
-There is a cord and cord lock that encircles the body to ensure that the heat in sealed in on the bottom.
+I’ve been able to test the bag in varying conditions and with different upper insulation levels, from a heavy weight wool sweater to a Michelin Man style Mountain Equipment Co-Op puffy.
+All worked equally well, but make sure that your insulation is longer cut.
+Having the overlap ensures that no exposed skin wiggles free.
+There is a cord and cord lock that encircle the body to ensure that the heat is sealed in on the bottom.

 (Jackets have ranged, from L-R- unlined soft-shell, 600 g/m² wool sweater, Primaloft jacket and Michelin man sized puffy)

 (The cord lock around the waist effectively seals in heat and doesn't allow for any cold spots.)

 A big issue here is for all those people who don't like hoods.
 Are they crazy?
 Yes.
 Do they deserve to suffer?
 Maybe...
 I am firmly in the “No Hood, No Good” camp but for those who aren’t—be aware of the huge effect head insulation can have, as this bag has none.